 Update 7/6/2020: New video uploaded to show how to use the Starter Templates plugin, which has replaced the Starter Sites plugin.

 Putting it All Together

 Hopefully by now you have a better understanding of how to build a WordPress website with Astra and the Gutenberg Block Editor.

 We’ve reviewed the major Astra Theme Features and discussed the integrated page builders.

-We imported an Astra Starter Website.
-And then covered the Astra Pro Plugin, which gives you even more features and control over your website.
+And then we covered the Astra Pro Plugin, which gives you even more features and control over your website.

 Please note: This post contains affiliate links which means if you use them, I may make a small commission.
 However, I only recommend products I completely trust and use myself.
 Doing so also enables me continue to offer free content here and on YouTube.